 Astrological note: A dream of déjà vu in a new place often comes during harmonious transits of Neptune through your 9th or 12th house, during its conjunction with the Moon, and in periods when the nodes of fate activate your personal points.
 Pisces, Sagittarians, and Cancers recognize this dream with particular accuracy.
 If Neptune is now touching your Moon — the Inner Sage touches depth, and the dream conveys this through a place in which you “know the entrance, though you have never gone in.”

-If you see the pattern for the first time — this is an important step toward freedom; it’s worth acknowledging and, perhaps, discussing with a specialist so as not to stay one-on-one with it.
-If you feel heavy from the repetition — your tiredness is real; it’s worth allowing yourself to tire of the old in order to find strength for a new path.
-If an “I want otherwise” rises within — this is a first signal of exit; it’s worth protecting and letting it grow, not suppressing with habit.
-If in the dream you for the first time act differently — a big step; it’s worth repeating in reality, even if it frightens.
+If you see the pattern for the first time, this is an important step toward freedom.
+Acknowledge it — and, perhaps, discuss it with a specialist, so as not to stay alone with it.
+If you feel heavy from the repetition, your tiredness is real.
+Allow yourself to tire of the old in order to find strength for a new path.

 Ask yourself: “Which recurring plot do I recognize in my life — and what in this pattern asks me to finally act differently?”